HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 | Max | 1.0, 1.1, Section 5 (5.1, 5.2, 5.3, 5.4, 5.4.1), 3.2 |
 | Justina | 1.0, 1.1, Section 1 (1.2, 1.3, 1.3.1, 1.3.2, 1.3.3, 1.3.4), 3.6 |
 | Jacqui | 1.0, 1.1, Section 1 (1.2, 1.3, 1.3.1, 1.3.2, 1.3.3, 1.3.4), 3.5, 3.2 |

 ---

-## Formatting Rules

- * Write your document using [Markdown](https://gitlab.ecs.vuw.ac.nz/help/user/markdown#gitlab-flavored-markdown-gfm) and ensure you commit your work to your team's GitLab repository.
- * Major sections should be separated by a horizontal rule.

-## Assessment

-The goal of a requirements document is the problem you are attempting to solve:  not a first attempt at a solution to that problem.
-The most important factor in the assessmernt of the document is how will it meet that goal.
-The document will be assessed for both presentation and content.

-The presentation will be based on how easy it is to read, correct spelling, grammar, punctuation, clear diagrams, and so on.

-The content will be assessed according to its clarity, consistency, relevance, critical engagement and a demonstrated understanding of the material in the course.
-We look for evidence these traits are represented and assess the level of performance against these traits.
-While being comprehensive and easy to understand, this document must be reasonably concise too.
-You will be affected negatively by writing a report with too many pages (far more than what has been suggested for each section above).

-We aim to evaluate ENGR301 documents and projects as if they were real projects rather than academic exercises &mdash; especially as they are real projects with real clients.
-The best way to get a good mark in a document is to do the right thing for your project, your client, and your team.
-We encourage you to raise questions with your tutor or course staff, as soon as possible, so you can incorporate their feedback into your work.

----